Is that 7 views on a page with 173,754 followers? Organic reach must be dead!

 The examples above ride on current trends, which is one way of creating engagement for your page because the content has maximum relevance at that moment.
 Another way is to create your own content so that your engagement doesn’t depend on trends, which are unpredictable.
 This way, you’ll be able to plan ahead.

-An easy alternative is to partner with a publisher who takes care of the ideation, production and distribution.
+Finally, an easy alternative is to partner with a publisher who takes care of the ideation, production and distribution.
 It is especially helpful when you have a small marketing team and just don’t have the bandwidth to also be creating strong content on Facebook.

 Here’s something we did for Canon Singapore which went viral on both our pages, creating hype for their new printer meant for students.